03.01.05. Performance of new responsibilities

 Evaluation of competence and scope

-- An evaluation of appropriateness includes the following questions1:
+- An evaluation of appropriateness of a new responsibility includes the following questions2:

-- Does the MRT have the requisite knowledge, skills and judgment to carry out responsibilities safely and effectively?
+- Does the MRT have the requisite knowledge, skills and judgement to carry out responsibilities safely and effectively?

-- Is this responsibility within the established scope of practice for an MRT?
+- Is the responsibility within the established scope of practice for an MRT in the corresponding jurisdiction?

-- It is the duty of MRTs to ensure they have the necessary knowledge, skills and judgment to perform all of their responsibilities safely and effectively1,2.
+- It is the duty of MRTs to ensure they have the necessary knowledge, skills and judgment to perform all of their responsibilities safely and effectively4,5

-- For responsibilities beyond their current level of competence, MRTs need to acquire additional knowledge and skills through education and training programs to ensure appropriate care
+- For responsibilities beyond their current level of competence, MRTs need to acquire additional knowledge and skills through education and training programs to ensure appropriate care1,2,6

-- MRTs are also responsible for being familiar with their scope of practice.
+- MRTs are also responsible for being familiar with their scope of practice7,8

 - MRTs determine whether a new responsibility falls inside or outside the established scope of practice for MRTs in their jurisdiction